buu342/NPP-N64SyntaxHighlighter/README.md

 8. Compile Scintilla, then compile PowerEditor, then compile this syntax highlighter.<br/><br/>

 ### Bugs
-Comment Docs do not have code folding

-Newlines via the \ character in preprocessor don't instantly refresh colors
+#if and #end macros will not have code folding if there is a space between the hastag and first character (example, # if)

 Please notify me about missing functions so that I can add them to the XML file.<br/><br/>